 Although, I bet the two of us could destroy a dozen or so by lunch time.

 3. What should the government spend money on?

-After a particularly active day for my debit card, I exhaled and said to no one in particular (but in the presence of my kids), “we’re spending like Democrats today!”
+After an active day for my debit card, I exhaled and said to no one in particular (but in the presence of my kids), “we’re spending like Democrats today!”

 As a beneficiary of EBT under both George W. Bush and Barack Obama, I bought mostly staples and generics under one, and could afford (although it’s shameful to admit) crab legs and steak under the other.
 That’s my barometer for government spending.

 What should government spend on?
 I’ll always favor programs that emphasis job training, assistance with resume building and interview skills, and helping those who want to reach for a higher rung on the ladder when they look for work to achieve their goals.

 For that, I’d gladly pass on surf and turf and settle for a block of government cheese.

 4. Do animals care if bugs bite them?

 You’d think it’d be hard to find a spot to bite on a furry (or feathery) creature, but it happens.
 Dogs especially, with their noses everywhere they shouldn’t be, find bugs eager to get their bite on.
 Ticks especially seem to love a dog or a cat, and because dogs and cats can’t easily operate tweezers, they stay until they’re good and plump.

 This one’s cosmic.